 Panama is an isthmus sitting beautifully between the Pacific Ocean and the Caribbean Sea and it certainly isn’t short of experiences worthy of making you feel like a million bucks – especially if you’ve got a couple to spare.
 Panama is certainly a place your Pounds, Dollars and Euros go further; here’s how to spend (un)wisely.

 Panama is blessed with over 1,500 miles of sandy shoreline and thus, is best enjoyed on the water.
 Panama Boat Charter will take you to a picturesque set of islands on a Contender 28S with plenty of opportunities to enjoy that Panamanian deep blue sea you heard so much about.
 There are Dolphin and Whale watching packages (from June to October), tours of the Bay of Panama, fishing and beach trips to the island of Taboga and further out to paradise in the Pearl archipelagos.
 Virtuoso Travel will similarly take you on an ultra-luxe tour of Panama City and the San Blas Islands, that dreamy archipelago of 365 pristine islands you might have heard (dreamt) about.
 This is one of the most delectable luxury experiences in Panama.

 The Pearl Islands are one of Panama’s most glittery archipelagos and Contadora Island is their gem.
 It’s alleged that Spanish conquistadors escaped to Contadora to take stock of their inventory, granting the island its unique name (“Contadora” is Spanish for book keeper).

 In the archipelago of Bocas del Toro, your best bet is over-the-water bungalow resort Azul Paradise.
-This eco-property is nestled on a private beach and is committed to improving the lives of the locals in the nearby Salt Creek village.
+This eco-property is tucked away on a private beach and it’s committed to improving the lives of the locals in the nearby Salt Creek village.
 The rooms are so ridiculous, you might never want to leave, which would be a crime given the gorgeous surroundings.